 It is not more effective than using metric measurement.
 You can analyze all of your normal blind spots and forecast future difficulties.
 Thereby, risks are minimized and the next plan is more accurate.

-There are numerous acceptable indicators to assess the effectiveness of your order fulfillment process, whether your aim is to enhance efficiency, boost customer happiness, or reduce delivery time, such as percentage of on-time shipments, fulfillment cost per order, inventory turnover, customer satisfaction levels and more.
+There are numerous acceptable indicators to assess the effectiveness of your order fulfillment process, whether your aim is to enhance efficiency, boost customer happiness, or reduce delivery time, such as the percentage of on-time shipments, fulfillment cost per order, inventory turnover, customer satisfaction levels, and more.

 If you need any development company to help you with Odoo deployment, just connect with Magenest.
 We have been the silver partner of Odoo for several years and have diverse experience in helping customers develop inventory management solutions.
-Don’t hesitate, connect with us now!
+Don’t hesitate to connect with us now!